coyim/coyim/CONTRIBUTING.md

 Here's the brief:

 * We welcome contributions of all kinds, including but not limited to features, bug fixes, quality assurance, documentation, security review or asking questions
+* If you do not know how to code yet you can help us translating CoyIM thought [Zanata](https://translate.zanata.org/zanata/project/view/coyim)
 * Pull requests are based off, integrated into & rebased against master
 * Write automated tests, ideally using TDD.
 CI needs to be green in order to merge.
 * Contact us for questions & suggestions: